xelalexv/dregsy/README.md

 - An *AWS* account to test syncing with *ECR*: Create a technical user in that account.
 This user should have full *ECR* permissions, i.e. the `AmazonEC2ContainerRegistryFullAccess` policy attached, since it will delete the used repo after the tests are done.

-- A *Google Cloud* account to test syncing with *GCR*: Create a project with the *Container Registry* API enabled.
-In that project, you need a service account with the roles *Cloud Build Service Agent* and *Storage Object Admin* enabled, since this service account also will need to delete the synced images again after the tests.
+- A *Google Cloud* account to test syncing with *GCR* and artifact registry: Create a project with the *Container Registry* and *Artifact Registry* APIs enabled.
+In that project, you need a service account with the roles *Cloud Build Service Agent*, *Storage Object Admin*, and *Artifact Registry Repository Administrator* enabled, since this service account also will need to delete the synced images again after the tests.

 The details for above requirements are configured via a `.makerc` file in the root of this project.
 Just run `make` and check the *Notes* section in the help output.
 Here's an example: